TritonDataCenter/rfd/rfd/0080/README.md

 ## Task queue

 The Convergence service will maintain a queue of all active/pending tasks (starting a service, stopping a service, etc), and will expose this information via it's API.
-It will be possible to cancel these tasks.
+It will be possible to cancel these tasks, indirectly, through freeze/unfreeze actions at the project level by a user, or at the service level internally.
 Mariposa will need to properly clean up after a cancelled task.

 ## Availability